 - What’s the best SEO option for a domain?

 Are Subdomains Bad for SEO?
 Do subdomains hurt SEO?

 A company blog can generate 55 percent more website visitors (or more!), but if you host on a subdomain, you lose a huge chunk of traffic and ranking opportunities for your main site.
-Although some argue the benefits of a separate blog, a subdomain blog won’t rank as high or as quickly as an integrated blog.
+Although some argue the benefits of a subdomain, it won’t rank as high or as quickly as an integrated something published on the main domain.
 Plus, the root site will be the one to suffer the consequences of having two sites.
-It will never get that full, on-site blog benefit.
-Don’t worry, I will flush this out more.
+It will never get that full, on-site benefit.
+Don’t worry, I will flesh this out more.